 Materials pertaining to individual membership in organizations.

-Material having to do with members of the United States armed forces, including information about conscription, veterans' benefits, and military training and educational institutions.
+Material having to do with members of the United States armed forces, including information about conscription, military training and service, and educational institutions.

 Material related to members of a distinct group in society that is smaller than the main population and may experience relative disadvantages due to their culture, ethnicity, race, religion, language, or political persuasion.